TenScoops/the_pomodoro_project/README.md

 2. Run `npm install` to install dependencies
 3. Run 'npm start'

-If it does not start
+If it does not start, please restart your code editor.
+If that does not work

 1. Make sure you're in the the project's root directory (/the_pomodoro_project)
 2. Delete package-lock.json (`rm package-lock.json`)
 3. Run `npm start`